Access and facilities for people with disabilities

 Getting to the reading rooms

 Access to the first floor is by the main staircase.
-A lift is also available, at the end of a short corridor to the left of the foot of the main stair.
+A lift (width: 780mm) to the first and second floors is also available, at the end of a short corridor to the left of the foot of the main stair.
+We can provide access to a wider lift, if needed.

 Issue Hall and Multimedia Room